cloudfoundry-samples/cf-ex-drupal/drupal-8/README.md

 # Working with Drupal8 in cloud.gov (and Cloud Foundry)

 [Drupal](https://drupal.org) has been a popular PHP-based framework for content-management systems and web applications.
-It was not written as a cloud-native framework, so it takes a bit of tweaking to run on cloud.gov.
-If you're on a _greenfield_ project you may want to consider [Laravel](https://laravel.com) as your framework, but if you're going forward with Drupal then this guide will get you there.
+It was not written as a cloud-native framework, so it takes a bit of tweaking to run on cloud.gov, or any other Cloud Foundry implementation.
+If you're on a _greenfield_ project you may want to consider other PHP frameworks, but if you're going forward with Drupal then this guide will get you there.

 This guide is written for [cloud.gov](https://cloud.gov/) users, but will work for any Cloud Foundry site.
 Just replace the specifics for `aws-rds` and `s3` with your site equivalents and everything should just work.

 ## Quickstart

-Assuming you've already clone this repo, and are using this directory:
+You can demonstrate a fully-functional Drupal install assuming you've already cloned this repo, and are using this directory:

-Update manifest.yml with:
+Update `manifest.yml` with:

-1. the correct value for `AWS_S3_ENDPOINT` (or comment out for U.S. commercial S3 endpoint)
 1. the correct admin name, `ACCOUNT_NAME`
-1. run the the following commands:
+1. delete or change the `AWS_S3_ENDPOINT` if you're _not_ on cloud.gov

+Log in to Cloud Foundry (e.g. `cf login --sso -a https://api.fr.cloud.gov`), then run the following commands for cloud.gov:

 ```
 cf create-service s3 basic-public d8ex-s3